Engr. Simbi Kesiye Wabote – Executive Secretary.

 In September 2017, Barrister Umar was seconded to serve as the General Counsel/Secretary Legal Services of the Federal Capital Territory (FCT’s equivalent of Attorney General and Commissioner for Justice).
 On this role, Umar functioned as the Chief Legal Officer of the FCTA, leading the Solicitor General, 5 Directors and over 100 lawyers and other support staff in providing comprehensive legal cover and support to the Honourable Minister of the FCT and all the organs of the FCT.
 As a member/Secretary of the FCT EXCO, Umar was exposed to policy formulation and leadership issues at the highest level of FCT Governance and the complexities of managing a fast-growing city like the FCT.
 Apart from pioneering innovative changes and restructuring of the Legal Services Secretariat for which he received written commendation from the Honourable Minister of Justice, Mallam Mohammed Musa Bello, Umar has also been involved in managing complex litigations pending in the courts and through other Alternative Dispute Mechanisms where he contributed immensely in resolving intractable conflicts as well as the drafting, amendment and review of laws, regulations, contracts and policies on a routine basis.

-Upon completion of his secondment to the FCT in May 2019, Mr Umar was promoted to General Manger, Legal Service, NCDMB before his appointment as Acting Coordinator Legal Services.
+Upon completion of his secondment to the FCT in May 2019, Mr Umar was promoted to General Manger, Legal Service, NCDMB before his appointment as Acting Coordinator Legal Services and later Director Legal Services on 1st May 2021.

 Before Joining NCDMB, Mr Umar had worked as Principal Partner, Capital Chambers Solicitors, Abuja, Chief Legal Officer, Nigerian National Petroleum Corporation and Resident Legal Consultant, Legal Department, Mobil Producing Nigeria Unlimited, Lagos among others